More About Gloria Silk, Author, Artist, Entrepreneur

 13. What do you like most about being a writer?

 The flexibility and the dress-code.
 I have to be careful not to go on Skype or out on any errands in my PJs.
 I also love the creativity of the craft of being kept company with the people I’ve created.
 I’m my own boss, with only the reader on my mind.
 The reader to please, to entertain.
 Sometimes I wonder if I’m an introvert or extrovert and as a writer with many writing buddies who agree, we’re all a combination of the two.
 I can spend a few days embroiled in my story and be happy, and then on the third day I have to leave the computer and get out on a long, long walk.
-And here’s my favorite, supportive companion when everyone else is out:
+And here’s my favourite, supportive companion when everyone else is out or working in their office:

 14. How much research do you do and how do you do it?